Handkep/Fertilizer-Pump/README.md

 Example: 10 L of water × 5 ml/L = 50 ml of fertilizer
 ```

 A recipe can contain multiple fertilizers.
 Each fertilizer has its own separate channel, and the fertilizers are mixed only in the watering can.
+In the future, the device may support mixing fertilizers, after the pumps, to have a single outlet for the mixed solution.

 ## Operation